PREMEDICATION1

 Modify treatment based on severity

-For suspected Stevens Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), or drug rash with eosinophilia and systemic symptoms (DRESS)
+• For suspected Stevens Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), or drug rash with eosinophilia and systemic systems (DRESS)

 Modify treatment based on severity

-Consider the benefit versus risks of treatment with a PD-1/PD-L1 blocking antibody prior to or after an allogeneic HSCT
+Consider the benefit versus risk of treatment with a PD-1/PD-L1 blocking antibody prior to or after an allogeneic HSCT.